directus-labs/guest-authoring/copy-this-template-directory/index.md

 ---
 title: 'Directus and Google Calendar sync'
-description: 'how to synchronize items in Directus with Google Calendar events using Directus Flows and Google Apps Script'
+description: 'How to synchronize items in Directus with Google Calendar events using Directus Flows and Google Apps Script'
 author:
   name: 'Yury Klyuch'
   avatar_file_name: 'image_profile3_cr.jpg'
 ---

 ## Introduction
-Directus allows broad range of customization and extensibility.
-In this project we will create full two-way syncing between items in Directus collection and Google Calendar Events.
-So, when user create/update/delete item in Directus collection, corresponding event in Google Calendar will be created/updated/deleted.
-And vice versa, when user create/update/delete event in Google Calendar, corresponding item will be created/updated/deleted in Directus collection.
-On Directus side we will use Flows and on Google side we will use Google Apps Script.
+Directus allows a broad range of customization and extensibility.
+In this project, we will create full two-way syncing between items in Directus collection and Google Calendar Events.
+So, when the user creates/updates/deletes an item in Directus collection, the corresponding event in Google Calendar will be created/updated/deleted.
+And vice versa, when the user creates/updates/deletes an event in Google Calendar, the corresponding item will be created/updated/deleted in Directus collection.
+On the Directus side, we will use Flows, on the Google side, we will use Google Apps Script.

 ```
 Google Apps Script, eh?